Mostar: 2008 elections

 Relative winners were SDA with the greatest number of votes.
-However, neither party had enough votes to ensure election of the mayor from their party.
+However, neither party had enough votes to ensure the election of the mayor from their party.
 The City Council met 16 times without success.
-Eventually, OHR was involved, and High Representative made some minor changes to the City Statute.
+Eventually, OHR was involved, and the High Representative made some minor changes to the City Statute.
 After that, Ljubo Bešlić (HDZ BiH) was reelected as a mayor.

 2010 Constitutional Court ruling

 Following an appeal by HDZ BiH, in November 2010 the Constitutional Court found the electoral framework for Mostar (2004 Statute) to be discriminatory and unconstitutional.
 Among other things, the Constitutional Court noted that the votes of Mostar residents did not count the same, as the six electoral zones all elected 3 councillors despite their different population (with the smallest having 4 times fewer residents than the largest); and that the voters from the "central zone" counted less, as they only elected representatives from the city-wide list and not from any of the electoral zones.

 The Court annulled the relevant provisions of the Election Law of BiH and of the 2004 Statute, and ordered the Parliamentary Assembly of BiH and the Mostar city assembly to revise them within six months.
-Yet, the Bosniak and Croat ruling parties did not get to a compromise.
+Yet, the Bosniak and Croat ruling parties did not reach a compromise.